Nayil97/SQL-Analysis/README.md

-# Zara Sales Data Analysis Project
+# Zara Sales Analysis using SQL
 ## Table of Contents
 - Introduction
 - Objectives